Duenke/EdgeExt-DinksNewTab/README.md

 # EdgeExt-DinksNewTab
 Building a browser extension for Microsoft Edge (chromium).

+INFO:
+Attempting to run this project locally will fail with: `Uncaught Error: This script should only be loaded in a browser extension.`

+You can either supply mock data and comment out the call to `browser`, or build the project and load the `/Project` folder as an unpacked extension on Edge/Chrome.

 # svelte app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.